 Once the customer receives the PIOL, they must sign and return it within 30 days.
 The estimated dates for installation start and completion must also be provided on the signed PIOL.
-For Small Biz and Multifamily only, once the PIOL is returned, the Participating Contractor can begin the installation.
-For C&I, the Participating Contractor must wait until the pre-inspection is complete and they have received a Notice to Proceed.
+For Small Biz, once the PIOL is returned, the Participating Contractor can begin the installation.
+For Multifamily and C&I, the Participating Contractor must wait until the pre-inspection is complete and they have received a Notice to Proceed.
+Table 29 provides the timelines on which projects must be completed from the date of PIOL issuance.